 To execute a .sav or a .pro file without any type of restriction it is necessary to have installed the development license or the runtime license on the computer.
 If user wants to generate .sav files by compiling .pro files, it is mandatory to have the development license.
-If the user only has the virtual machine license, he can execute .pro and .sav files but with restrictions, as many functionalities are not available for this type of license.
+If the user only has the virtual machine license, he can execute .pro and .sav files but with restrictions, as many functionalities are not splash screen on start-up, callable IDL applications are not available.